Consumer medicine information

 Consumer Medicine Information (CMI)

 This leaflet provides important information about using MOUNJARO.
-You should also speak to your doctor, pharmacist, or diabetes nurse educator if you would like further information or if you have any concerns or questions about using MOUNJARO.
+You should also speak to your doctor, pharmacist, or nurse if you would like further information or if you have any concerns or questions about using MOUNJARO.

 Where to find information in this leaflet: